vijaysahu12/Udemy/README.md

 ## Angular Version 8

 ## Description
-* I have earned one udemy certification on Angular
+* I have earned udemy certification on Angular
 * While going through the udemy videos I have learned so many things like
   * Routing
   * Animations